plentymarkets/docs-raw/plentyInterface/Item.md

 ## Models<a name="item_itemcrossselling_models"></a>
 ### ItemCrossSelling<a name="item_models_itemcrossselling"></a>

-The item cross selling model including item
+The item cross-selling model including the item

 #### Namespace